Last updated: 07/07/2021

 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-- The number of COVID-19 cases in Uzbekistan has declined since its peak in late summer 2020.
-However, the virus is still prevalent and new cases are being reported throughout the country.
+- The number of current COVID-19 cases in Uzbekistan has declined since its peak in late summer 2020.
+However, the infection rate is increasing significantly again.
 Currently, most schools continue to operate in-person, and groceries and household supplies are readily available with good distribution and open stores.
 Large gatherings and major religious services have been officially discouraged.

 - Are PCR and/or antigen tests available for U.S. citizens in Uzbekistan?
 Yes